 automatically, and the appearance of a new pretzel behind the glass

 door afterwards.)
-You may assume that the machine does not give
+Assume that the machine does not give

-change, and that it accepts any amount surplus money; alternatively
+change, and that it accepts any amount of surplus money.

 - Draw a process graph for the ACP expression a(bc+b(c+d)).

 - Look at the definition given in the notes

 of the choice operator (+) of ACP in terms of LTSs.
 An alternative

 definition could be obtained by "identifying" the states